am94an/Chat-Application/README.md

    cd chat-application
    ```

-3. **Ensure you have Java and a compatible IDE (like IntelliJ IDEA or Eclipse) installed.**
+3. **Ensure you have Java and a compatible IDE (like Netbeans or IntelliJ IDEA) installed.**

 4. **Set up the database**:
    - Ensure you have MySQL installed and running.
    - Create a database named `chatapplication`.
-   - Import the database schema and data from the provided SQL file (if available).
+   - Import the database schema and data from the provided SQL file.

 5. **Configure database connection**:
    - Update the `Database` class in the `util` package with your database credentials.